likolk/DSProject/README.md

 Install Hardhat Toolbox (if necessary): If you didn't select the option to install the Hardhat toolbox during initialization, you can manually install it by running => npm install --save-dev @nomicfoundation/hardhat-toolbox

+To run:
+npx hardhat run scripts/deploy.js --network localhost => to deploy the contract on one of the account of ganache npx hardhat run scripts/interact.js --network localhost => to vote